MakerBay/Coral_Reef_Mapping_Drone/README.md

 ### How can you contribute and participate ?

 ## Step 1: Sign-Up
-Create a user account on Github and send your user name to: michael@makerbay.org and or contact@makerbay.org
+Create a user account on [GitHub Join](https://github.com/join) and send your user name us: michael@makerbay.org and or contact@makerbay.org